 In addition to this breadth of study, each stream of the master also includes a distinct academic focus, falling into the following themes.
 Note that the four streams of the program each have different start dates.

-A 6-to-8-weeks long internship concludes the master, with each student working within a company or organization in Italy or abroad, or within a UNISG research project.
+A 4-to-8-weeks long internship (in 2014) and 2-to-4-months long internship (in 2015) concludes the master, with each student working within a company or organization in Italy or abroad, or within a UNISG research project.
 Internships focus on sustainable food production or communication and are the basis for a final thesis presented to an academic committee.

 Over the course of the year, master program staff assist students in researching and identifying internships and hosts suited to their individual interests.
 While some internship hosts may occasionally provide room and board, students are responsible for all expenses related to their internships.